Photo Credit: Quyn Duong

 Shannon Carroll is an artist based in Dumbo, Brooklyn.
 Her large abstract paintings explore memory, presence, and loss.

 Working on raw canvas with acrylic and pigment sticks, she creates luminous color fields, urgent gestural marks, and chalkboard-like erasures.
 Her paintings invite viewers into charged landscapes that simultaneously form and dissolve.
 Carroll began this body of work after her husband’s death from cancer in 2025.
-She recently completed a literary memoir in collaboration with him, an English humorist and former academic.
+She recently completed a literary memoir in collaboration with him.
+He was an English humorist and former academic.
 The book weaves his wry stories of illness and expat life with her account of loss and aftermath.

 Contact: studio@shannonleecarroll.com